 The only drawback with this type of sharpener is that it can take more work to finish the edge than with an electric model.
 It can be a difficult task to sharpen a heavily-dulled edge with a model like this one.
 However, for light and regular sharpening, these tools are very affordable and work perfectly.

-The tool that requires the most experience is the sharpening stone, or whetstone.
+The tool that requires the most experience is the sharpening stone or whetstone.
 Whetstones are normally made from ceramic, but they can also have diamond surfaces.
 This Shun rough and medium grit whetstone is a great example.
-It’s made from ceramic and has a rough side and a medium side, for both heavy and regular sharpening.
+It’s made from ceramic and has a rough and medium side, for both heavy and regular sharpening.

 To use a stone like this, you have to first oil the stone or soak it in water.
 Most manufacturers recommend soaking the stone in water for somewhere between 5 and 20 minutes.
 If you’re going to use oil, regular mineral oil is perfectly fine to use, but it’s a little messier when you’re cleaning up.

-Whetstones are particularly useful for Japanese-style single-bevel knives, like this Shun deba knife.
-On this kind of knife, one side is flat and the other side has a sharp, approximately 30-degree angle about three-quarters of the way down width of the blade.
+Whetstones are particularly useful for Japanese-style single-bevel knives, like this Shun Deba knife (shown) or a Global Deba knife.
+On this kind of knife, one side is flat and the other side has a sharp, approximately 30-degree angle about three-quarters of the way down the width of the blade.

 Cutlery of this type was practically designed to be sharpened on a whetstone.
 This type of cutlery is also extremely thick so you can sharpen them more often and always have a freshly-sharpened edge.
 To sharpen this type of blade, you can use the same sort of movement that you would with a European-style knife, but the flat side and the beveled edge can both be laid flat against the whetstone.
 The flat side and the beveled side on this type of knife come together to create the same type of angle as a double-bevel knife.
 This type of knife differs from others because you only have to sharpen the side that is beveled.
 You can lightly sharpen the flat side, but it doesn’t require heavy sharpening like the beveled side.
 This ensures that you always get the perfect edge angle, and you don’t have to hold the knife at an awkward angle during the process.